christianengineer/christianengineer.github.io/_posts/2023-11-22-langtranslate-automated-language-translation-ai.md

 ---
-title: LangTranslate Automated Language Translation AI
 date: 2023-11-22
+description: We will be using libraries such as NLTK and TensorFlow for natural language processing, as well as Google Translate API for seamless translation capabilities.
+layout: article
 permalink: posts/langtranslate-automated-language-translation-ai
-layout: article
+title: Inaccurate Translations, LangTranslate AI for Enhanced Language Translation
 ---

 ## AI LangTranslate Automated Language Translation AI Repository